Guotepauc/Guotepauc/README.md

 My route into cybersecurity has not been conventional.
 It started with **mathematics then theoritical physics**, scientific research (Mesoscopic physics = Quantum mechanics) and telecommunications.
 From there, I moved into software development, cryptography, consulting and eventually cybersecurity (formation in University of Toulouse).

-My security work has since crossed **SOC operations, incident response, governance, vulnerability management and Cyber Threat Intelligence**.
+My experience connects **security operations, incident response, governance, vulnerability intelligence and Cyber Threat Intelligence**.
+I now focus on **secure AI architecture, threat-informed decision-making and the responsible automation of security workflows.**

 <p align="center"><a href="./About/Career-Journey.md"><strong>Read the full career journey →</strong></a></p>